ajna-finance/ajna-grants/test/invariants/INVARIANTS.md

     - **DR2**: Delegation rewards are 0 if voter didn't vote in both stages.
     - **DR3**: Delegation rewards are proportional to voters funding power allocated in the funding stage.
     - **DR4**: Delegation rewards can only be claimed for a distribution period after it ended.
-    - **DR5**: Every voter eligible for rewards should be able to claim delegate rewards within 99.99% of calculated.
+    - **DR5**: Every voter eligible for rewards should be able to claim delegate rewards within 99.99% -or- 0.01 AJNA tokens of all available delegation rewards.

 <!-- TODO: rename this to proposal invariants -->